 Sometimes the unplanned trips are the best ones.

-This line totally fits on my spontaneous trip to Chail and then Spiti Valley with my 4 other friends.
+This line totally fits on my spontaneous road trip from Delhi to Chail and then Spiti Valley on public transport bus with my 4 other friends.
 When you don't plan too much for a trip and let the trip plan for you then it becomes more adventurous and fun.
 Before this trip some of us even didn't hear of Spiti Valley or where is it on the Himachal Pradesh map.
 But after this trip to Chail and Spiti Valley, we got to know what we were missing all this time and there is so much to explore in Himachal Pradesh.

 It was yet another long weekend of 2014 with 15th August on Friday and Janmashtami on Monday so it was a perfect long weekend to get away from the chaos of Delhi.

-It all started in the training room of our office where we had a meeting where we decided on the destination we are going, what do we need to carry for the trip, how much money each of us should take with, from where we will be taking the buses and every other small detail.
+It all started in the training room of our office where we had a meeting where we decided on the destination we are going on the road, what do we need to carry for the trip, how much money each of us should take with, from where we will be taking the buses and every other small detail.

 So the plan was to get a bus to Shimla from Kashmiri Gate, New Delhi and then find something to get to Banjar from there.